 General

-Palila: Large finch-billed honeycreeper, endemic to Hawaii.
-Yellow head with black lores, seperated from gray back by distinct line.
-Breast is yellow, belly is white and back is gray.
+Palila: Large finch-billed honeycreeper native to Hawaii.
+Has a yellow head with black lores separated from gray back by distinct line.
+Breast is yellow.
+Belly is white and back is gray.
 Wings and tail are olive-green.
-Female is dull, with green-yellow head, gray lores, gray-yellow superciliary and forehead, and indistinct line at nape, with gray and yellow feathers mixed together.
+Bill is small and blunt, arched like a bullfinch.
+Female is dull with green-yellow head, gray lores, gray-yellow superciliary and forehead and indistinct line at nape, with gray and yellow feathers mixed together.
 Juvenile is similar to female, shows two complete or partial pale green wing bars.

 Range and Habitat

-Palila: Currently restricted to the upper slopes of Mauna Kea on the island of Hawaii.
-The west slope of Mauna Kea contains the majority of the population.
-They live in mamane-naio forests between the elevations of 6,000 and 9,000 feet.
+Palila: This species has a very limited range, which is currently restricted to the upper slopes of Mauna Kea on the island of Hawaii.
+The west-facing slope of Mauna Kea contains the majority of the population.
+These birds live in mamane-naio forests between the elevations of 6,000 and 9,000 feet above sea level.

 Breeding and Nesting